 Yeah I feel you, working out your accounting homework in Excel can be frustrating and tedious, especially for students just starting off their accounting coursework.
 You might think "hey, I can do this faster on paper with my calculator."
 But if you plan on getting past Financial Accounting, you're gonna need to master this essential program, and homework is the best way to do it.
 Besides that, your professors will prefer it and in the long run your grade with thank you.
 Here's why: 1.)
 End of Term Projects Just about every accounting class I've ever taken has had a hefty term project, usually a financial statement, and its always due in Excel/spreadsheet format.
 While you may be able to get through most of the semester turning in homework problems done in pencil, you don't want to be struggling with both excel and complex calculations when the deadline for your term project is looming and you are crunched for time.
-Learn it now, and spare yourself the stress... read more
+Learn it now, and spare yourself... read more

 What's happening in the world of private tutoring?

 Special needs tutoring available with individual who has a master's degree in special education as well as employment history